Unity-Technologies/AssetBundles-Browser/README.md

   * Note that this list of implicit includes can be incomplete.
 There are known issues with materials and textures not always showing up correctly.
   * As multiple assets can share dependencies, it is common for a given asset to be implicitly included in multiple bundles.
 If the tool detects this case, it will mark both the bundle and the asset in question with a warning icon.
   * To fix the duplicate-inclusion warnings, you can manually move assets into a new bundle or right click the bundle and selecting one of the "Move duplicate" options.
 * Drag assets from the Project Explorer into this view to add them to the selected bundle.
-This is only valid if only one bundle is selected, and it is not a scene bundle
+This is only valid if only one bundle is selected, and the asset type is compatable (scenes onto scene bundles, etc.)
 * Drag assets (explicit or implicit) from the Asset List into the Bundle List (to add them to different bundles, or a newly created bundle).
 * Right click or hit DEL to remove assets from bundles (does not remove assets from project).
 * Select or double-click assets to reveal them in the Project Explorer.